BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Bludgeon** `BRUTAL POWER ATTACK`

-Choose one enemy model as a bludgeon, and another model as the target.
-Both suffer a S8 hit.
-If the target is slain, you may keep repeating this until the bludgeon is not slain (in which case that model is knocked Prone).
-The bludgeon cannot be a Monster, Chariot or War Beast.
-If the bludgeon is a Cavalry model, then the rider is picked up and separated from their mount.
+Before models Back Away, select one enemy model involved in the Combat to be picked up by the Ent and be the Bludgeon.
+If this is a Cavalry model, then it is the rider that is picked up and the Mount becomes a Separated Mount.
+The chosen model cannot be a Monster, Chariot or War Beast.

+Choose another model involved in the Combat.
+Both the chosen model and the Bludgeon suffer one Strength 8 hit.
+If the chosen model is slain, choose a different model involved in the Combat and repeat the process.
+Keep doing this until either the Ent fails to slay a chosen model, or no more models can be chosen.
+The process carries on even if the Bludgeon is slain; the Ent keeps using their body as a weapon.
+If the Bludgeon survives, they will be placed back where they were in the Combat and be knocked Prone.
+Once this Brutal Power Attack is resolved, enemy models Back Away as normal.

 </div>